Get Away From My Mom: Reception

 "Get Away From My Mom" was originally broadcast on April 26, 1999 on UPN at 8 p.m.
 The episode received a 1.4/2 Nielsen rating, positioning it at 133 in total viewership for 1999's May sweeps.
 This marked the lowest rated telecast the network had ever aired in its timeslot at the time.

 The episode received generally mixed reviews from television critics.
 Writing for The Cincinnati Enquirer, John Kiesewetter criticized the show's use of improvised dialogue: "The uneven plot and sophomoric bodily function jokes sound like these people were making it up as they went along.
 And they were."
 Rob Owen, television critic for the Post-Gazette, paralleled Kiesewetter and said that the episode was a "pitfall" of the improvisation process: "The half-hour seems like a collection of scenes rather than a cohesive episode."
 Owen called it "so lackadaisical, it's hard to imagine UPN's most recently announced target audience - young males - having any patience for the program.
-The entertainment value is low", but did note that McGuirk's scenes in the episode were "the closest to ha-ha funny the show gets."
+The entertainment value is low", but did note that McGuirk's scenes in the episode were "the closest to ha-ha funny the show gets".

 Conversely, John Levesque called the show a "keeper" in his review for the Seattle Post-Intelligencer and applauded the series subtle, improvised style.
 Chicago Sun-Times journalist Phil Rosenthal commended the episode.
 In his review, he wrote, "Rather than big laughs, it's more likely to elicit the grin of bemused recognition.
 It's not about sight gags or clever puns.
 It's not about parodying the sitcom form.
-This sweet ass series[...]is not always subtle - unless a child showing another how to have fun with a runny nose is intellectual - but it nicely plays off the inherent absurdities and weirdness of everyday modern life."
-Dennis Landmann of DVD Freak wrote that the episode "sets up the tone quite well, for it develops the aspirations of Brendon becoming a filmmaker," and praised the confrontational scenes that occur between McGuirk and Brendon.
+This sweet ass series [...] is not always subtle - unless a child showing another how to have fun with a runny nose is intellectual - but it nicely plays off the inherent absurdities and weirdness of everyday modern life."
+Dennis Landmann of DVD Freak wrote that the episode "sets up the tone quite well, for it develops the aspirations of Brendon becoming a filmmaker" and praised the confrontations between McGuirk and Brendon.